thieu1995/mealpy/docs/source/pages/general/advances/log_training_process.rst

 Log Training Process
 ====================

-We currently provide three logging options: print out training process on console, log training process to file, and don't show or save log process.
+We currently offer three logging options: printing the training process on the console, logging the training process to a file, and not displaying or saving the log process.

-* By default, if you don't declare "log_to" keyword in problem, it will log to "console"
+* By default, if the "log_to" keyword is not declared in the problem dictionary, it will be logged to the console.

 .. code-block:: python